Fight Club (novel): History

 Palahniuk once had an altercation while camping and, though he returned to work bruised and swollen, his co-workers avoided asking him what had happened on the camping trip.
 Their reluctance to know what happened in his private life inspired him to write Fight Club.
-He's also told of getting into a fight with his coworker Jimmy at Freightliner Trucks.
+He has also spoken about getting into a fight with his coworker Jimmy at Freightliner Trucks.
 He said:

 We fought and fought.
 Everybody on the assembly line cheered.
 When it was over we all just went back to work.
 I realized in that moment we'd expressed this horrible misery that everybody had been feeling that day.
 After that Jimmy was my best friend, and I couldn't get rid of him.
 Since then I've been fascinated by the dynamic of that day.

 In 1995, Palahniuk joined a Portland-based writing group that practiced a technique called "dangerous writing".
 This technique, developed by American author Tom Spanbauer, emphasizes the use of minimalist prose, and the use of painful, personal experiences for inspiration.
 Under Spanbauer's influence, Palahniuk produced an early draft of what would later become his novel Invisible Monsters (1999), but it was rejected by all publishers he submitted it to.
 Palahniuk then wrote a second novel, expanding on his short story, "Fight Club".
 Initially, Fight Club was published as a seven-page short story in the compilation Pursuit of Happiness (1995), but Palahniuk expanded it to novel length (in which the original short story became chapter six); Fight Club: A Novel was published in 1996.

 Fight Club: A Novel was re-issued in 1999 and 2004; the latter edition includes the author's introduction about the conception and popularity of the novel and movie, in which Palahniuk states: